alexdangles/epics/README.md

 Directories:
 alexioc
-    testing and prototyping for new devices. capfast
+    testing and prototyping for new devices

+capfast
-    contains schematics for logical device operation and processing. data
+    contains schematics for logical device operation and processing

+data
-    logging and analysis.
+    logging and analysis

+edl
+    graphical user interface for projects

+scr
+	scripts

 training
     learning material.